GOAL

 Evangelize the system to increase adoption and support with the broader audience

-After creating the basic building blocks, we needed process.
+After creating the basic building blocks, we needed process and proper governance.
 We created repeatable guidelines that reduced ambiguity and sped up execution for our team.
-Standardizing these procedures greatly improved cross-team collaboration and reduced design lead time.
-In the end, these efforts helped us shift left in the Software Development Life Cycle and enabled us all to focus on bigger-picture problems.
+Standardizing these procedures greatly improved cross-team collaboration and reduced design and dev lead time.
+In the end, these efforts helped us shift far left in the Software Development Life Cycle and enabled our UX team to focus on bigger-picture problems.

 1